genestack/user-docs/docs-rework/odm-api/contribute/transformations/single-cell/single-cell-getting-started.md

 ---
-sources:
-  - path: docs/user-guide/doc-odm-user-guide/quickstart-sc.md
-    lines: [1, 90]
-diataxis: index
+diataxis: tutorial
 tab: odm-api
-task: task-097
 ---

 # Single-cell data in ODM: Getting started

 **Upload → Transform → Index → Search**

-This page walks you through the single-cell HDF5 workflow in ODM — uploading a file, running a transformation to produce indexed objects, confirming indexing, and exploring your data with search and analytics queries — and links to the notebooks for each stage.
+This page walks you through the single-cell HDF5 workflow in ODM (uploading a file, running a transformation to produce indexed objects, confirming indexing, and exploring your data with search and analytics queries) and links to the notebooks for each stage.

 ## Who this is for